Last Updated May 25, 2019

 ii) Preventing Unauthorized Product Use

-Leafwire Digital Ltd. implements industry standard access controls and detection capabilities for the internal networks that support its products.
+Leafwire Digital LLC implements industry standard access controls and detection capabilities for the internal networks that support its products.

 Access controls: Network access control mechanisms are designed to prevent network traffic using unauthorized protocols from reaching the product infrastructure.
 The technical measures implemented differ between infrastructure providers and include Virtual Private Cloud (VPC) implementations, security group assignment, and traditional firewall rules.

-Static code analysis: Security reviews of code stored in Leafwire Digital Ltd.’s source code repositories is performed, checking for coding best practices and identifiable software flaws.
+Static code analysis: Security reviews of code stored in Leafwire Digital LLC’s source code repositories is performed, checking for coding best practices and identifiable software flaws.

 iii) Limitations of Privilege & Authorization Requirements